Stuart-Mouse/jai-gon/README.md

 changing how the parser handles that type when evaluating data bindings.

 Here are the primary features:
 - serializing structs as GON arrays
 - defining arrays as being indexed, and their indexing enum type (if applicable)
 - serializing structs and arrays on one line
-    -
+- omitting data which is zero-valued during serialization

 ## User Extension